Valladolid Airport: 21st Century

 The new passenger terminal was inaugurated in 2000, and its main features are its clean, functional design, emphasised by spaciousness and numerous aesthetically pleasing elements.
 During recent years, with the arrival of low-cost airline companies, passenger numbers have increased greatly, particularly in the area of tourist and holiday flights.
 The terminal offers all the usual amenities expected by passengers, including a duty-free shop, café and restaurant, ATM and information services.

 During the 2000s, Air France operated twice daily flights to Paris CDG.

 In 2025 Ryanair cancelled all of its operations in Valladolid citing airport fees.
-Starting October 2025, Vueling will link both cities again, having previously operated the route until 2024.
+In October 2025, Vueling started flights to Barcelona again, having previously operated the route until 2024.

 Airlines and destinations

 The following airlines operate regular scheduled and charter flights at Valladolid Airport: